microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-impactedasset.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes an asset that was impacted based on the alert triggered by a [custom detection rule](../resources/security-detectionrule.md).
+Describes an asset that was identified in an alert triggered by a [custom detection rule](../resources/security-detectionrule.md).

 This type is abstract, and serves as the base type for the following asset types.

 * [User](../resources/security-impacteduserasset.md)